themoeway/.github/profile/README.md

 # Contributions are welcome!

 We are looking to have a collection of community projects originating from TheMoeWay.
 These projects aim to enhance the learning experience of immersing in Japanese.
-Be it more efficient tools to mine, more customizability for yomichan/anki/textractor/addons/etc. or immersion resources.
+Be it more efficient tools to mine or more customizability for yomichan/anki/textractor/addons/etc

 If you are willing to contribute, please make sure to meet following criteria: